swiftlang/swift/docs/Arrays.rst

    that can exceed the number of actual stored elements.

-To achieve goals 1 and 2 together, we use static knowledge of the element type: when it is statically known that the element type is not, and is not derived from, an Objective-C class, code and checks accounting for the possibility of wrapping an ``NSArray`` are eliminated.
-An ``Array`` of Swift value types or pure-Swift classes always uses the most efficient possible representation.
+To achieve goals 1 and 2 together, we use static knowledge of the element type: when it is statically known that the element type is not a class, code and checks accounting for the possibility of wrapping an ``NSArray`` are eliminated.
+An ``Array`` of Swift value types always uses the most efficient possible representation, identical to that of ``NativeArray``.

 Components
 ----------